Puget Sound Partnership

 Their goal was to make Puget Sound strong and healthy again, and create a road-map for how to get it done.
 And if they worked together, they can have both a thriving Puget Sound economy and a clean and healthy Puget Sound ecosystem.

 When I look back on my life, I realize that somewhere in my early childhood, I became completely mesmerized by nature.
+It was probably because I preferred nature to people, I had symptoms of social anxiety disorder.
 Both of my parents were outdoors type of people who loved to go hiking and camping, but at the same time, we lived in a big city, mainly thanks to their careers in the banking sector.
 Because of it, I grew up as any other city girl, with the small exception of going for a couple of weeks every year to the Rocky Mountains or some other wild and untamed part of the country.
 Once our vacation was over, we headed back to the concrete jungle and to our everyday routines.
 But, somehow, during those short but essential trips, I developed a huge respect for the natural ecosystem.

 While we wandered between mighty trees, rivers, and meadows, I slowly began to understand that nature is not simply plants that grow from the soil, or water that runs through it.
 It is something more powerful, more ancient and more inclusive than any of its parts, including us humans.
 Nature is all of it; all of us, but realizing that demanded that I spent time inside of its ecosystems.
 As years went by, so did my inclination became more and more apparent.
 When the time came to choose a college and a future profession, I easily decided to go for biology.
 Naturally, I had no problems finishing it as one of the best students in my class.